LedgerHQ/web3allowlist/README.md

 ```

 ## Contributing

+Allow list are split by website aka dApp, then blockchain, and each blockchain has a list of dApps.
+Each dApp has a list of contracts.

 Domains and contracts on this allowlist are added by hand.
 Any contributions are welcome, just open a PR and ask a review from CODEOWNERS.